MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/SettingUpClarityInCommerce.md

 - Expand the **script tag** dropdown and paste the Clarity tracking code into the **Inline script** section.
 - **Save** your changes and **Check-in** your page edit.
 Then select **Publish** to publish the page

-Your page now contains the tracking script and should begin to show activity in the Clarity portal.
+Your page now contains the tracking script and is ready to track activity by Clarity.
+Some time may be required for data collection and aggregation before results begin to show in the Clarity portal.